 - Regularly schedule check-in meetings with the student and provide feedback and guidance.

-- Review and evaluate the student’s progress at the end of the experience with the Preceptor Evaluation form.
+- Evaluate the student’s progress at the end of the experience with the Preceptor Evaluation form.

 Are you interested in recruiting an MPH student?
 There are a few options to develop and advertise your project:

 - Recruit for an existing project.
 Send us a project description.
 We collect and review all project opportunities, and we share them with our students through email announcements and in our weekly bulletin.
 Open positions can be submitted using the Applied Practice Experience Posting Request Form.

 - Work with a student 1:1 to develop a project.
 Let us know some potential projects you have in mind, and the qualifications you’re looking for in a student.
 We’ll connect you with a student who meets your criteria.